coenraadhuman/bash-project-template/README.md

 ### Todo

-- Clean up format of text transformation commands so generated script looks nicer.
+- [ ] Clean up format of text transformation commands so generated script looks nicer.
-- Add build script for Windows.
+- [ ] Add build script for Windows.
+- [ ] Ensure user assigned to scripts will work on Windows.
+- [X] Allow for 'private' functions defined in src script.
-- Ensure auto-detected Docker name from root directory is lower-case.
+- [X] Ensure auto-detected Docker name from root directory is lower-case and one word.

 ### Inner Workings of the Template